Skip to content

 Level 3 compression, also known as Medical Grade 3, refers to compression garments with 40-50 mmHg pressure.
 This is prescription-level compression used for severe venous conditions and should only be worn under medical supervision.

-Q: Which is better, 15-20 mmHg or 20-30 mmHg compression socks?
+Q: Which is better, 15-20 mmHg or 20-30 mmHg compression?

 15-20 mmHg is ideal for daily comfort, travel, and mild leg fatigue.
 20-30 mmHg offers firmer support suited for athletic performance, recovery, and managing varicose veins.
-For running and endurance sports, CEP's 20-30 mmHg socks deliver optimal benefits.
+For running and endurance sports, CEP's 20-30 mmHg products deliver optimal benefits.

 Q: What is a compression level?